 A Reverse Stock Split Could Create Opportunities

 One potential path creates new opportunities for the company to grow and strengthen financially, but this is usually dependent on taking other measures.
 For example, if a company is also taking steps to reduce its debt load or improve earnings, then a reverse stock split could yield long-term benefits with regard to pricing.

 A Reverse Stock Split Could Result in Losses

-On the other hand, Path B could result in losses to investors if the new price doesn’t stick.
+On the other hand, a reverse stock split could result in losses to investors if the new price doesn’t stick.
 If stock prices fall after a reverse stock split, that means an investor’s new combined shares become less valuable.
-A Path B scenario may be likely if the company isn’t making other efforts to improve its financial situation, or if the efforts they are making fail.
+This scenario may be likely if the company isn’t making other efforts to improve its financial situation, or if the efforts they are making fail.